Arkyn-Studios/arkyn-time-realm-integration/README.md

 Apart from Realm a service for onboarding users and authentication is provided by Arkyn Studios.

 ![Section example](system-design.png "Section example")

+### Terminology
+* "Device" - The device of the end-user.
+At the moment this will be an iPhone.
+* "Backend" - Refers to the time registration backend e.g. SAP, Navision, e-conomic, etc.
+* "Backend integration" - Refers to the service responsible for integrating the backend with Arkyn Time i.e. the piece of software this document is intended for helping writing.
+* "Realm" - Both refers to the technology/company Realm and the concept "a realm".
+A realm is a small portable database.
+Please refer to Realm's documentation for further information about what Realm is.

 ## Data Model
 Most time registration systems are built around the same concept: employees make a registration on a day - either with a start- and end-time or with a fixed amount of time.
 Then they choose what the registration is related to - that could be a project, an order number, etc. We call this part of the registration `reporting`.